Letters from Parents

 Yours is the first clear, distinctive and, frankly, delightful voice I have ever heard chatting with him about the tough issues—the things he is so ashamed about.
 And you do it so naturally!
 It just sounds like friendly conversation!

 Paula, my own child has never until now (in third grade, though it feels like decades) spoken to me about this reading problem that has ruled our lives in a very bad way, because it’s been so damaging to him in so many ways.
 His self-esteem was zero.

 It’s been three weeks now, and he brings up to me now at breakfast about the problems he’s had (and still has in school, albeit improving quickly), and it’s a joy to me.
 He says it’s perfectly normal to have things go wrong in reading sometimes.
 It can be fixed, so it will be fine.
 He says, “It’s not the kid’s fault.
-Somehow a tiny thing got skipped one time, and it’s so common.
-It happens all the time.
+Somehow a tiny thing got skipped one time, and it happens to lots of kids.
 Kids and teachers who don’t understand and seem mean can’t help it.
-They just don’t realize that it’s not a big thing, and it’s not very hard to fix.”
+They just don’t understand that it’s not a big thing, and it’s not very hard to fix.”